 To register: Space is limited.
 Pre-registration is required.
 Register

 online now.
-(If you would like to request a scholarship, please register directly with your counselor or with the instructor.)
+(If you would like to request a scholarship, please talk with your counselor or contact the instructor directly through email or by phone.)

 Yoga as a practice is more than 5,000 years old,